WINTER Special: $99/m, free trial class and free materials ($150 Value)

-Classes are grouped by age for ages 18 month through age 9.
-For a limited time, we are offering a free no-obligation trial lesson and FREE registration!
+Classes are grouped by age for ages 18 month through age 10.
+For a limited time, we are offering a free no-obligation trial lesson and FREE materials!

 Music FunTime is an innovative and proven early childhood curriculum, for toddlers, preschooler, and young children ages 18 months to 9 years.
 Our program is based on Johns-Hopkins Research that children 7 and under can learn to read music notation and symbols, play instruments, while fostering their ability to grasp math and science as they develop.

 The program focuses on learning music theory in a fun, artistic way through specially developed games and crafts.
 The curriculum changes every 5 minutes to hold their attention.
 Classes are 30 minutes in length once a week.
 Visit our preschool web site www.musicfuntime.org for more detailed information and videos of the program or call 704-769-3345.

 Ages 2.5-4: Wednesday 3:00p, Wednesday 6:15p and Thursday 6:00p

 Ages 3-5: Friday 11:15a, Saturday 9:30a and 10:15a

 *Class days and times are subject to change.
 To see times for Waxhaw please hit Book Your Free Trial Now.

 1. We’ll teach your child to read music in the same manner they are taught letters, numbers, colors, shapes, etc.

 2. All students are introduced to piano, guitar, percussion, violin, bells, kazoos, flutophone and recorders.